-Jump into the hottest new trend in the green industry with our succulents.
-From spring until Christmas, our succulents are always ready to find a new home and bring the outdoors inside.
-Available in small containers or hanging baskets, perfect for small spaces, terrariums and fairy gardens.
+Jump into the hottest trend in the green industry with our succulents.
+From spring until Christmas, our succulents are always ready to find a new home.
+Available in small containers, hanging baskets, or mixed arrangements.

 Echeverias offer amazing color, interesting leaf textures and growth habits.
 Some resemble heads of lettuce with frilly leaves, others produce amazing rosettes.
 Some are very small and subtle in color.
 They are shallow-rooted plants and benefit from the addition of organic matter to the soil.
 The more sun they get the more they will display their colors and shapes.
 Hardy only to Zone 9, these plants cannot be left outside for the winter.